justinj/datadriven/README.md

 ## Arguments

-Strings can be passed as arguments to tests.
+Strings can be passed as arguments to tests in a directive line.

 ```
 render a=world